BedderDanu/mcp-reference-server/backends/your-backend/CAPABILITIES.md

 These operations define the full surface area of the MCP specification for this backend integration.

 The MCP server MUST NOT introduce additional methods, rename existing ones, or change their semantics.
-Each method maps directly to a backend API endpoint as described below.
+Each method maps directly to a backend functionality, e.g. API endpoints as described below.

 ---